okalil/discussions-monolith/README.md

 ### Form validation

-- Although the React Router's form API _does not require_ an external library, using `react-hook-form` enhances the user experience by providing **real-time validation** and **automatic focusing on invalid fields**.
+- Although the React Router's Form API _does not require_ an external library, using `react-hook-form` enhances the user experience by providing **real-time validation** and **automatic focusing on invalid fields**.
 - A utility called [`validator`](https://github.com/okalil/discussions-monolith/blob/main/app/web/validator.ts) is used to share validation logic between client and server.
 It encapsulates a `resolver` (for client-side validation) and a `tryValidate` method (for server-side validation).
 - The `handleSubmit` function is used to perform validation and apply focus.
 Once the data is validated, the submission is delegated back to React Router using `useSubmit`.
 This is important to keep **consistency** between document/fetch submissions.
 - Errors returned by the `action` are automatically synchronized with the form state, allowing `formState.errors` to be used as the **single source of truth** for form errors.